helagro/Applied-IoT/README.md

 **Reflections:**

 I think the project went well overall.
-I completed the MVP very early due to anticlipated future time constraints, which helped me in chosing a suitable scope for the project.
+I completed the MVP very early due to anticipated future time constraints.
 The main downside of this was low initial code quality, causing time expensive bugs and refactoring.
-I do maintain that in my particular circumstance, it was the right strategy, even though it caused some issues.
 The main improvement potential I noticed was to be more careful about data types in weakly typed languages.
 Python won't complain during runtime if a variable stores a value different to the one I described in the type hint.
 This caused some bugs and issues which took longer than it should have to solve.
 I ended up checking for data type in if-statements, scattered across the code.
 Ideally, I should have done this earlier and more delieratebly.

 - [ ] Show final results of the project - Pictures
 - [ ] *Video presentation